UPS tracking packages and shipments

-Keep track of UPS Air Cargo parcels and shipments with our free service!
-All you need to do to track your parcel is enter the tracking number, and then the service will know its location in real time.
+Keep track of UPS parcels and shipments with our free service!
+All you need to do to track your parcel, is to enter the tracking number, and then the service will keep track of your parcel’s location in real time.

-How do I track my UPS Air Cargo parcel with 100Parcels.com?
+How do I track my UPS parcel with 100Parcels.com?

 - Find out the tracking number of your parcel;